-During the romance phase, life is perfect for everyone.
-We’re on our best behavior because we want to impress and please each other.
+During romance phase, life is perfect for everyone.
+We’re on our best behavior, because we want to impress and please each other.
 We start out thinking, “It makes me feel so good when you adore and appreciate me.
 So I’m going to show you only my very best.”

-Showing only our good stuff can’t last.
-This is where integrity in communication comes in.
+Showing only our good qualities can’t last, because we can’t keep it up, because it goes against our true nature, which is where integrity in communication comes in.
 Something inside us wants to be true to ourselves.
 And if we’re not doing that, we won’t feel good.

 Then we’re likely to blame the other person.
 But the problem is not with discovering the hidden parts of him or her.
 The problem is that we’re hiding parts of who we truly are.
 And we won’t feel better until we correct that.

 If we keep making what’s “wrong” with the relationship all about the other person, what used to be cute will become annoying.
 Small issues will turn into big problems.
 Hidden agendas will develop into power struggles.
 We’ll begin to think about splitting up.
 And if we stay together, it may be out of resignation.
 And then we’ll spend a lot of time on autopilot, out of resentment.